-3.10 Reinstalling Differential and Axles Replace the paper gasket on the axle housing flange.
-Reinstall the third member to the differential housing according to your vehicle service manual.
+3.10 Reinstalling Differential and Axles Reinstall the third member to the differential housing according to your vehicle service manual.
 Reinstall the drive shaft.
-Replace the axle seals if necessary and fit to the axles. ☐ Insert both axles fully into the housing, engaging splines, and then gently tap them inward.
+Replace any damaged axle seals. ☐ Insert both axles fully into the housing, engaging splines, and then gently tap them inward.
 NOTE: Be careful not to damage the axle shaft oil seals when installing the axle.
 Support the axle's entire weight where possible. ☐ Torque down the axle bolts to manufactures specifications.